ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 info: You are about to create your new project inside your current directory.
 Below is a list of skeletons to bootstrap your new project:
 ```

 This is followed by a list of supported skeletons.
-You can work without a starting skeleton project.
+You can work without a starting skeleton (see option 21 below)).
 I did give it a go.
-I was able to get a simple site up and running but I had to resign to the fact that I'm not a very good designer.
+I was able to get a simple site up and running but I had to resign to the fact that I'm not a very good designer and I would learn more from a template to modify first.

 Here's the list I was shown: